hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - control access to web site based on
       - category: a general classification for the URL, e.g., Auction category, Job Search category
       - reputation:
-        - how likely the URL is to be used for purposes that might against orgamnizatio's security policy
+        - how likely the URL is to be used for purposes that might against organization's security policy
         - level: 1 - High Risk; 2 - Suscpecious sites; 3 - Benign Sites with security risk ; 4 - Benign Sites; 5 - Well Known
-        - block all levels lower than the selected level, e.g., select level 3 and then block scores 1~3
+        - <span style="color: #bb6600;">block all levels lower</span> than the selected level, e.g., select level 3 and then block scores 1~3
+    - a feature to control the websites that users on your network can access:
+      - <span style="color: #bb6600;">category and reputation-based URL filtering</span> (recommended)
+      - manual URL filtering
     - under access control rule of <span style="color: #bb6600;">access control policy</span>
-    - a feature to control the websites that users on your network can access:
-      - Category and reputation-based URL filtering (recommended)
-      - Manual URL filtering
     - create a rule to Block traffic based on a reputation level
-  - Application Control & URL filtering: application-layer control and ability to enforce usage and tailor detection policies based on custom applications and URLs
+  - Application Control & URL filtering: application-layer control and ability to enforce usage and tailor detection policies based on <span style="color: #bb6600;">custom applications and URLs</span>
   - Custom Block lists or feeds (or objects or groups)
     - block specific <span style="color: #bb6600;">IP addresses, URLs, or domain names</span> using a manually-created list or feed
     - example: if aware of malicious sites or addresses not yet blocked by a feed, add these sites to a custom Security Intelligence list and add this custom list to the Block list in the Security Intelligence tab of your access control policy.